amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 See _encoding expression_.

 **encoding directive**<br/>
-In an Ion 1.1 segment, a top-level S-Expression annotated with `$ion_encoding`.
+In an Ion 1.1 segment, a top-level S-expression annotated with `$ion`.
-Defines a new encoding module for the segment immediately following it.
+Defines a new _encoding module sequence_ for the segment immediately following it.
-At the end of the encoding directive, the new _encoding module_ is promoted to be the _active encoding module_.
 The _symbol table directive_ is effectively a less capable alternative syntax.

 **encoding environment**<br/>